turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 We used `app.set()` to set the port.
 Conversely, we can use `app.get()` to fetch the properties. `app.locals` and `app.get()` have a lot in common, the former is primarily for things we want to share in our templates and/or tests and the latter is for configuration details.

-Right now, our `/` endpoint just says "Hello World!".
+Right now, our `/` endpoint just says "It's a secret to everyone".
 That's neat.
 Let's use a little old fashioned TDD to change that to display the name of our application.

 Our test will look something like this: